 I got the huge Merry Christmas balloons from Amazon and they created a fun focal point for the stage.

-Our cute youth girls made paper snowflakes and paper chains for us to use to decorate with.
+Our cute teenage girls made paper snowflakes and paper chains for us to use to decorate with.
 Super cheap and simple!

 We didn’t have a huge budget for our dinner, but we did want to have a nice meal for everyone.
-So this is what we came up with:
+So this is the White Christmas food we served:

 - Cheesy Potatoes (donated and made by ward members)